 But that's not what we're going for.
 I don't even like the word 'vulnerable' in this arena because I don't believe it's accurate.
 What we're really wanting to build is a greater ability to be present, authentic, and accessible.
 This isn't the way even our evolving culture teaches men to carry their deepest feelings, but that doesn't make it impossible.
 And it's not about allowing others to shame, wound, or control you.

-As you learn to lean into and listen to the closed-off parts of yourself, you'll not only build acceptance but also mastery of your emotions--which is night and day from the game of escape/deny/control most of us were drafted into.
+As you learn to lean in and listen to these parts of yourself, you'll not only build acceptance but also mastery of your emotions--and a greater ability to show up for others as they express theirs.

 3. You won't become a victim.